sj273178/to_dos/README.md

 ### Hillary
 ================================
-Home page lecture updates, This includes a calendar and 4 simplified cards of the upcoming lectures
+- Home page lecture updates, This includes a calendar and 4 simplified cards of the upcoming lectures.
+- please make sure that the upcoming and ongoing cards have all the details about the lecture.
+Preferably us the cards developed by Sifa

 ### Rogers
 ================================